Home / LSA Students / Academics & Requirements / Majors & Minors / Atmospheric, Oceanic, and Space Sciences (AOSS) /

 Effective Fall 2012

-The Environmental Geology minor is designed to give students a broad introduction to processes shaping the Earth's surface, its physical and biochemical environment, and potential response to anthropogenic influences.
-Because society and the Earth's surface environment are intimately linked, students with interests in pre-law or majors such as business, economics, history, and English may find the minor in Environmental Geology an attractive complement to their training.
-As well, students concentrating in other areas of the Natural Sciences may find the minor in Environmental Geology a way to diversify their background and apply fundamental scientific principles in an interdisciplinary way.
-Note that by LSA rules, only one course may be elected in common to a minor and a major.
+The Environmental Geology academic minor is designed to give students a broad introduction to processes shaping the Earth's surface, its physical and biochemical environment, and potential response to anthropogenic influences.
+Because society and the Earth's surface environment are intimately linked, students with interests in pre-law or concentrations such as business, economics, history, and English may find the academic minor in Environmental Geology an attractive complement to their training.
+As well, students concentrating in other areas of the Natural Sciences may find the academic minor in Environmental Geology a way to diversify their background and apply fundamental scientific principles in an interdisciplinary way.
+Note that by LSA rules, only one course may be elected in common to an academic minor and a concentration.

 Academic Minor Program